B'nai Emet Synagogue (St. Louis Park, Minnesota)

-B'nai Emet Synagogue was a Conservative synagogue located in St. Louis Park, Minnesota affiliated with the United Synagogue of Conservative Judaism.
-St. Louis Park is a city in Hennepin County, Minnesota and a first ring-suburb immediately west of Minneapolis.
+B'nai Emet Synagogue is a former Conservative Jewish congregation and synagogue located on Ottawa Avenue, in St. Louis Park, Minnesota, in the United States.

 The synagogue had its origins in a number of earlier synagogues and congregations that merged in the course of a century, so that the earliest roots of B'nai Emet can be traced back from 1889 until it moved to its final location in 1956.
 It was used as a location for the Coen brothers' 2009 film A Serious Man.
-The congregation merged with Minnetonka's Adath Jeshurun Congregation in 2011, and put its building up for sale.
+The congregation was affiliated with the United Synagogue of Conservative Judaism and in 2011 merged with the Adath Jeshurun Congregation, and put its building up for sale.

 History

-The synagogue's history reflects the emergence of organized Jewish communal and religious life in Minnesota.

 The earliest synagogue component was Congregation B'nai Abraham established in 1889 and incorporated in 1891 in a South Minneapolis neighborhood by Romanian Jewish immigrants.
 It was known as the "Rumanian Schil" or the "Rumanian Hebrew Congregation."

-The congregation's first home was located on 15th Avenue South between 3rd and 4th Streets.
-The structure seated about 300 people and was filled on Shabbat with the services following the customs of Romanian Jews.
+The congregation's first home, on 15th Avenue South between 3rd and 4th Streets, seated about 300 people followed the customs of Romanian Jews.

-The second building, B'nai Abraham's home for 36 years, was located at 825 Thirteenth Avenue South, purchased in 1920 for $10,000 (today $).
-In the early days, the synagogue had its own Talmud Torah (supplementary religious school for children's Torah study).
-In 1927, when Minneapolis Talmud Torah built a South Side structure, B'nai Abraham closed its Talmud Torah.
+The second building, at 825 Thirteenth Avenue South, was B'nai Abraham's home for 36 years starting in 1920.
+The synagogue had its own Talmud Torah (supplementary religious school for children's Torah study) until 1927, when Minneapolis Talmud Torah built a South Side structure and B'nai Abraham closed its Talmud Torah.

 In 1942, Rabbi Hardin served for two years.
-Later, Rabbi Reuben Maier became spiritual leader of the congregation.
-Rabbi Maier's wife Sophie was the daughter of Rabbi Alexandru Șafran, chief rabbi of Romania until his death.
-In 1952, Rabbi Mordecai Liebhaber succeeded Rabbi Maier who undertook the relocation to St. Louis Park where a communal building was built to meet the spiritual, educational, and social needs of the growing Jewish population and resulted in a decision to establish a combined synagogue-Jewish center.
-B'nai Abraham worked with B'nai B'rith to achieve this end.
+Later, Reuben Maier became rabbi of the congregation.
+His wife Sophie was the daughter of Alexandru Șafran, chief rabbi of Romania until his death.
+In 1952, Mordecai Liebhaber succeeded Maier.